 Set Up Your Lifecycle Stages

 Lifecycle stages provide insights about where your customer is in their buying journey.
-Once you have lifecycle stages, determine who among your contact database are leads, subscribers, marketing/sales qualified leads, customers, and so forth.
+Once you have lifecycle stages, determine who among your contact database are leads, subscribers, marketing/sales qualified leads, customers, etc.

 Define Your Buyer Persona

 Buyer personas represent your ideal customer.
 Depending on your industry or niche, you can create a single persona or multiple buyer personas.
 This will help you classify each of your contacts and determine the right content and platform where you can reach them.

 Think of each persona as a real person with specific daily routines or work processes, challenges, problems, needs, wants, and plans.
 The more detail you put into this, the easier it is for you to create a solid path that will lead your target audience straight to your doorstep.

 Clean and Audit Your Contact Database

 You’ve built your contact database or subscriber list through the years.
 You may have thousands of contacts, but are they still relevant?
 Do these numbers or email addresses even work?
 Bad contact details result in bad data and metrics.

 Your emails can be undelivered, the content you send them may no longer be relevant to their current situation, or worse, your message might get flagged as spam.
 The solution: customer data cleansing.